-In 1947, Marie Bordeau sold 103 Beacon and moved to 495-497 Beacon.
+In September of 1947, Marie Bordeau sold 103 Beacon and moved to 495-497 Beacon.
 She continued to live there and operate it as a lodging house until about 1949.

-The Esplanade Café continued to be located at 25 Massachusetts Avenue and 495-497 Beacon until the mid- to late 1950s.
+The Esplanade Café continued to be located at 25 Massachusetts Avenue and the Zebra Lounge at 495 Beacon until the mid- to late 1950s.

 In August of 1962, Edward Goodfellow filed for (and subsequently received) permission to convert 495-497 Beacon from four apartments and a restaurant into ten apartments and a restaurant.

-The property changed hands and in March of 1979 was acquired by Michael W. Brodigan, trustee of the Clearwater Realty Trust.
+The property changed hands and in March of 1979, was purchased by Michael W. Brodigan, trustee of the Clearwater Realty Trust.

-In January of 2006, the 495-497 Beacon Street LLC converted 495-497 Beacon into ten residential condominiums and 1 commercial condominium.
+On January 19, 2006, the 495-497 Beacon Street LLC converted 495-497 Beacon into ten residential condominiums and 1 commercial condominium, the 495-497 Beacon Street Condominium.
 The commercial condominium continued to be occupied by The Crossroads restaurant and bar.